-- Capture demographic information: As well as collecting data about opinions and reaction, be sure to add a few fields that request age bracket, gender, profession and any other demographic metrics you’re interested in at the end of the survey.
+- Capture demographic information: As well as collecting data about opinions and reactions, be sure to add a few fields that request age bracket, gender, profession, and any other demographic metrics you’re interested in at the end of the survey.
 This information could help you to target your ad towards the right people once it has been created.

-You can further hone your ad concept by iterating it through multiple rounds of testing, and tweaking it in response to what your survey audience tells you.
-These iterative results are valuable in the longer-term too – they can help steer your creative team away from ideas that weren’t successful in testing and focus them on what works well for a particular audience.
+You can further hone your ad concept by iterating it through multiple rounds of testing and tweaking it in response to what your audience is telling you.
+These iterative results are valuable in the longer term too – they can help steer your creative team away from ideas that weren’t successful in testing and focus them on what works well for a given audience.

-How do you choose the right platform for ad testing?
+How do you choose the right platform for ad tests?

 Generally, whichever channel you run your ad on (social media, search engine with Pay Per Click (PPC), sponsored listings, etc) will come with built-in tools to quantify your ad’s performance in specific, measurable ways.